A Possible Short-Timescale Optical Quasi-Periodic Oscillation in PKS\,0805$-$07 from High-Cadence TESS Observations: Observations and Data Reduction

 \subsection{Data Reduction}

-We extracted and calibrated the TESS Sector~34 light curve using the open-source \textsc{Quaver} pipeline\footnote{\url{https://github.com/kristalynnesmith/quaver}} \citep{Smith_2023}, which is designed to produce systematics-corrected light curves from TESS full-frame images (FFIs) in a manner that is optimized for variability studies. \textsc{Quaver} interfaces with \textit{TESSCut} to retrieve a compact ``postage-stamp'' cutout of the TESS full-frame images centered on the target coordinates, thereby avoiding the need to download the full and substantially larger FFI data products.
+We extracted and calibrated the TESS Sector~34 light curve using the open-source \textsc{Quaver} pipeline\footnote{\url{https://github.com/kristalynnesmith/quaver}} \citep{Smith_2023}, which is designed to produce systematics-corrected light curves from TESS full-frame images (FFIs) in a manner that is optimized for variability studies. \textsc{Quaver} interfaces with \textit{TESSCut} \citep{Brasseur2019}, a service provided by the Mikulski Archive for Space Telescopes (MAST) that generates time-series cutouts of the TESS Full Frame Images (FFIs) for any sky position or object name.
+Given a target coordinate, \textit{TESSCut} extracts a compact ``postage-stamp'' sub-image centred on the source and returns it as a target pixel file compatible with standard TESS pipeline products, thereby avoiding the need to download the full and substantially larger FFI data products.
 This cutout-based approach is particularly advantageous in crowded fields, as it allows the extraction aperture to be customized around the source and helps reduce contamination from nearby objects.